African Safari: Discovering Tsavo East and Amboseli

 3. Water bottle

-A water bottle is definitely a must-have.
-Avoid plastic bottles as the heat can make your water taste bad and it’s not healthy.
-Instead, opt for a vacuum-insulated water bottle.
-It keeps your water cool and fresh and is light and easy to carry.
-During your trip, the tour organizer will provide water, but using a reusable bottle helps reduce plastic waste.
+A water bottle is essential for your safari.
+Skip the plastic bottles, as the heat can make your water taste unpleasant and isn’t the healthiest option.
+Instead, choose a vacuum-insulated bottle to keep your water cool and fresh.
+It’s lightweight and easy to carry.
+While the tour organizer will provide water, using a reusable bottle helps reduce plastic waste.

 4. Sun protection